Wacker Chemie Polysilicon Plant, United States of America

 Contractors and construction

-Construction will begin with earthmoving works to control perimeter erosion.
-Demolition and offsite drainage works will follow.
-Construction work is divided into packages and contracts will be awarded accordingly.
-The contract for package 1A has been awarded to a local construction firm Wright Brothers.
+Construction began with earthmoving works to control perimeter erosion in April 2011, followed by demolition and offsite drainage works.
+Construction work was divided into packages and contracts were awarded accordingly.
+The contract for package 1A was awarded to a local construction firm Wright Brothers.

 Silicon is first granulated through grinding to produce hyperpure silicon.
 Hydrogen chloride gas is combined with the granules inside a reactor to form trichlorosilane liquid.
 The liquid is distilled to remove impurities such as boron, phosphorous or carbon.
 The purified liquid is then heated at 1,000°C in a reactor to undergo the Siemens process.
 Silicon atoms are condensed on silicon rods inside the reactor chamber.
 Hyperpure polysilicon is obtained by crushing the rods.

-The facility will integrate the production of feedstock trichlorosilane, the polysilicon deposition reactors, the recycling plant and the processing plant.
+The facility integrates production of feedstock trichlorosilane, the polysilicon deposition reactors, and the recycling and processing plants.

-It will employ closed-loop operation, which involves recycling of silane and other wastes to produce byproducts that can be used for other chemical processes.
+It uses a closed-loop operation, which involves recycling of silane and other wastes to produce by-products that can be used for other chemical processes.

-The plant will employ Wacker TCS technology.
+The plant employs Wacker TCS technology.
 The technology has several benefits such as lower energy consumption, and improved reactor yield and throughput.
 It also uses fewer raw materials and improves environmental sustainability.

-The global market for polyvinyl products is estimated to register a compounded average annual growth rate of 42% during 2007-2014.
+The global market for Polyvinyl chloride (PVC) products is estimated to register a compounded average annual growth rate of 5.1% during 2015-20.
 Wacker sees a strong demand for polysilicon from solar cell (photovoltaic) manufacturers and electronics industries.